 - At the end of the path cross over the railway on a substantial footbridge.
 On the far side do not take the obvious tree-lined path heading E but turn right past metal barriers onto a permissive path along the western edge of Beddington Farmlands, parallel to the railway.

 Behind the high grass banks on your left are a series of flooded gravel pits.
 Extraction ceased in 2010 and this major birdwatching site is now being developed into an urban nature reserve with a mixed habitat of lakes, meadows, heathland, etc, which will be open to the public on completion.
-However, the local council have also approved plans for an incinerator to be built on the site, causing much local controversy.
+However, despite much local opposition a huge waste incinerator is also being built on the site.

 - In 600m the path veers left and right where a path joins from a footbridge over the railway.
 In a further 400m it does the same, with the second path across the railway coming from Hackbridge.